nsinister/videothumb2mpv/README.md

 * Video quality is automatically chosen by MPV, so you can configure MPV to your liking (see notes below)

 ## Known bugs
-New video links are not generated after consequent search on YouTube When you Search on YouTube consequently, it doesn't reload page, so previous links are preserved as onclick events.
+New video links are not generated after consequent search on YouTube.

+When you Search on YouTube consequently, it doesn't reload page, so previous links are preserved as onclick events.
 Workaround: reload page after you performed Search.

 ## Notes